 The Green River borders PAF on the east, while wooded ridges border PAF to the north and south and a partially wooded valley borders it to the west.
 No residential areas or other sensitive noise receptors adjoin the plant location.
-The nearest sensitive receptors are Weir Cemetery, Ennis Cemetery, and Drakesboro United Methodist Church, located approximately 1.7 miles northwest, 3.5 miles southwest, and 4.8 miles southwest of the powerhouse, respectively.
+The nearest sensitive receptors are Weir Cemetery, residences east of the Green River, residences west of the Green River, Ennis Cemetery, residences in the town of Drakesboro, and Drakesboro United Methodist Church, located approximately 1.7 miles northwest, 2.2 miles east, 3.0 miles southeast, 3.5 miles southwest, 4.5 miles southwest, and 4.8 miles southwest of the powerhouse, respectively.
 Along wooded hills about four miles to the southwest of the powerhouse is the Sinclair Unit of the Peabody WMA, which is used for recreational purposes.